Give My Regards to Broad Street (film)

-Give My Regards to Broad Street is a 1984 British musical drama film directed by Peter Webb.
+Give My Regards to Broad Street is a 1984 British musical-drama film directed by Peter Webb.
 It stars Paul McCartney, Bryan Brown and Ringo Starr.
-The film covers a fictional day in the life of McCartney, who wrote the film for the screen, and McCartney, Starr and Linda McCartney all appeared as themselves.
+The film covers a fictional day in the life of McCartney, who wrote the film for the screen, and McCartney, Starr and Linda McCartney all appear as themselves.
 Despite Give My Regards to Broad Street being unsuccessful, both financially and critically, its soundtrack album sold well.
-The title is a take on George M. Cohan's classic show tune "Give My Regards to Broadway" and makes reference to London's Broad Street railway station, which would close in 1986.
+The title is a take on George M. Cohan's song "Give My Regards to Broadway" and refers to London's Broad Street railway station.
+It was the first appearance for McCartney in a non-documentary feature film since Magical Mystery Tour (1967) and is currently his last starring role in a feature film.

-Filming and recording of Broad Street began in November 1982, after the completion of Pipes of Peace.
+Filming and recording of Broad Street began in November 1982 after the completion of Pipes of Peace.
 Production on the album and film continued until July the following year.
-In the interim, Pipes of Peace and its singles were released, and the film project was thus scheduled for an autumn 1984 release once an appropriate amount of time had passed.
+In the interim, Pipes of Peace and its singles were released, and the film project was scheduled for an autumn 1984 release.